drauschenbach/stuart/README.md

 ## Libraries for Stuart

 * [stuart-ml](https://github.com/BixData/stuart-ml) : A Lua port of [Spark MLlib](https://spark.apache.org/docs/2.2.0/ml-guide.html)
-* [stuart-sql](https://github.com/BixData/stuart-sql) : A Lua port of [Spark SQL](https://spark.apache.org/docs/2.2.0/sql-programming-guide.html) (NOTE: this module, and many of its dependencies, do not yet support Lua 5.3)
+* [stuart-sql](https://github.com/BixData/stuart-sql) : A Lua port of [Spark SQL](https://spark.apache.org/docs/2.2.0/sql-programming-guide.html) (NOTE: this module, and many of its dependencies such as Parquet and Thrift, do not yet support Lua 5.3)

 ## Roadmap

-* [eLua](http://www.eluaproject.net) ("Embedded Lua") compatibility. eLua is a 5.1 baremetal VM for microcontrollers.
-An eLua scheduler is required that avoids coroutines, because large eLua jobs require being [transpiled to C](https://github.com/davidm/lua2c) to execute from firmware, and coroutines are impractical to transpile.
 * Support [PMML Import](https://spark.apache.org/docs/2.2.0/mllib-pmml-model-export.html) via a `stuart-pmml` companion library
 * Support a Redis scheduler that partitions RDDs across Redis servers, and sends Lua closures into Redis for execution.
 * Support [OpenCL](https://en.wikipedia.org/wiki/OpenCL) or [CUDA](https://en.wikipedia.org/wiki/CUDA) schedulers that send Lua closures into a GPU for execution.